-The paleolithic diet has been a popular weight loss approach for years now.
-Ultimately, what has differentiated the longevity of a paleo diet from other short-lived fad diets, is that it actually works.
-And while, there are many fad diets that certainly “work” at targeting weight loss, most fad diets actively work against the basic principles of nutrition, and thus, are not sustainable long term.
+The Paleolithic diet or "caveman diet" has been a popular approach to weight loss for years.
+Mainly because it works!
+And because unlike many fad diets that certainly “work” at targeting weight loss, the paleo diet also incorporates the basic principles of nutrition and is pretty sustainable long term.

 The Benefits Of A Paleo Diet

 Perhaps one of the largest benefits of a paleo diet, from a nutritional standpoint, is that it is a balanced way of eating.
 This sets most participants up with a great framework for not only losing

 Growing research continues to suggest that eating a diet consisting of mostly whole foods is associated with more weight loss (2,3,4).
 Not to mention that highly processed foods tend to be higher in added sugar, sodium, and trans fats, which research suggests may play a role in increased inflammation and actually counteract your weight loss efforts (5).